NEWS AND EVENTS

 Dr Littman's TADD talk on The Experience of the ADHD Partner in a Relationship on Oxtober 22, 2017 is available at https://add.org/taddtalks.

 Dr. Littman was filmed for the documentary "Hidden Faces: Women and ADHD", by Virginia Ryker of Wildly Media.
 The trailer is available at wildlymedia.com, with a release date in late 2017.

 Dr. Littman created a two-part video training module on Women and ADHD.
 The videos are available as a continuing medical education course sponsored by APSARD.

 Dr. Littman was an invited speaker at the Meeting of Minds VIII Conference in Vienna, Austria on June 6-7, 2016, sponsored by the Shire ADHD Institute.
 She spoke about Gender and ADHD to an international audience of clinicians.

 Dr. Littman was invited to give the keynote address at the Better Together Festival, celebrating women with ADHD.
 Dr. Littman's talk traced the history of gender difference awareness in ADHD over the past 20 years.
 To coincide with the 20th anniversary of her book "Women with ADD", Sari Solden hosted this event in Ann Arbor, Michigan on Saturday, May 14th, 2016.

 The updated and revised 2nd edition of Dr. Littman's book "Understanding Girls with ADHD", written with Kathleen Nadeau, PhD and Patricia Quinn, MD, has been published!
 Informed by the 15 years of research since publication of the original edition in 1999, it includes a revised Self-Report Scale for Girls.
 It is available from Advantage Books, or online at www.ADDvance.com.

 Dr. Littman gave a video presentation on High IQ Women with ADHD as part of the ADHD Women's Palooza on January 11, 2016.
 Thirty speakers presented on a variety of issues related to women with ADHD.

-Dr. Littman presented a webinar on "Understanding Girls with ADHD" on Friday, September 25th, at 1:00 PM (EST), hosted by the National Resource Center on ADHD.
-You can access the webcast and slides on YouTube at http://youtu.be/XxIILekMKAc.
+Dr. Littman presented a webinar on "Understanding Girls with ADHD" on September 25th, 2015, hosted by the National Resource Center on ADHD.
+Click the link to access the webcast and slides on YouTube at http://youtu.be/XxIILekMKAc.